 Why You Should Visit

-Dedicated as a State Nature Preserve in 1986, Green’s Bluff in Owen County is a large wooded riparian habitat with uplands, ravines, tributary valleys, steep cliffs, karst features, hemlock forest, and floodplain forest.
+Owned and managed by The Nature Conservancy (TNC), Green’s Bluff in Owen County is a large wooded riparian habitat with uplands, ravines, tributary valleys, steep cliffs, karst features, hemlock forest and floodplain forest.
 The preserve also features a great blue heron rookery as well as an old grist mill whose remnants can be found in a bend of Raccoon Creek.

 What The Nature Conservancy is Doing/has Done